QueenieOhYeah/Timer/README.md

 # Timer
-This is a timer that enables users to enter the time and then counts down from that
+This is a timer that enables users to enter the time and then counts down from that.
+The program is used for Xilinx programmable logic device developed on Vivado.